aadarshram/Google-GenAI-ConsumerWise/README.md

 ## Pipeline
 ![image](https://github.com/user-attachments/assets/9d1af74c-e63a-4bbe-9f8d-f76ee105c5a5)

+## Technology Used
+- Flask Backend: Powers the application logic, complemented by a responsive frontend built with HTML, CSS/Bootstrap, and JavaScript.
+- FastAPI: Serves as a wrapper to handle custom API endpoints, ensuring fast and scalable performance.
+- Google Cloud App Engine: Provides a robust, scalable platform for deploying and running the application seamlessly.
+- Google Cloud SQL: Manages our database infrastructure, offering reliable and secure data storage.
+- GPT-4o MINI & GPT Vision API: AI models for natural language processing and image recognition, enabling NutriBot to analyze food labels and engage in meaningful conversations.
+- Tavily Search API: Enhances search capabilities, offering efficient retrieval of relevant data from various sources.

 ## Features
 - User Readability: The main attempt is to provide nutritional information in a concise manner that is user readable , further assisted by visual aids such as pie-charts and histograms.
 This is to give the user a starting point.